apache/nuttx/configs/open1788/README.txt

     Make the user-space binaries first (pass1), then make the the kernel-space binaries (pass2)

+    There are ordering dependencies so, for example, 'make -j 6' fails.
+    'make -j 6 pass1 pass2' does work fine, however.

     NOTES:

     1. This configuration uses the mconf-based configuration tool.
 To